harmancilab/SVAT/README.md

 2. The encrypted data is secure (including quantum attacks) even if it is stolen/hacked by unauthorized entities.
 3. Encrypted data can be used on a cloud with no repercussions.
 Thus, HE frameworks mix very well with the cloud's massive computational and storage resources.

-A major limitation of HE is that it can be notoriously slow for certain computations. **Thanks to recent advancements in HE literature**, most machine learning models can be securely run at speeds comparable to computing on the data in plain format.
+A major limitation of HE is that it can be notoriously slow for certain computations. **Thanks to recent advancements in HE literature**, machine learning models can be securely run at speeds comparable to computing on the data in plain format.

 SVAT provides a framework that combines an efficient data representation with ultra-fast secure HE evaluation schemes to provide high-speed aggregation/annotation operations.